 Short URLs can be created for any page on the web.
 Rather than sending someone a link that’s several lines long, use a link shortener.
 This will make your messages cleaner and more readable.

 Short links give back valuable character space to text messages.
-A shortened URL can be limited to 12 characters.
+A shortened URL can be limited to 12 characters, which is a major perk for those who feel like less is not always more…now it can be.

 If you don’t tell consumers what to do, they aren’t going to do anything.
 If the call to action is not immediately visible, recipients probably won’t engage with you any further.
 So, if you want text message recipients to visit your content and use your coupon codes, you have to tell them.